 Statutory, collective-bargaining and company rules are implemented in a trusting relationship with employee representatives.
 Employee co-determination is a high priority at REWE Group.
 Nearly all employees in the chain stores, logistics operation and administration are represented by works councils – an optimal structure for chain-store retailing.
 The Works Council and management maintain a trusting working relationship.

-In addition, the combine-wide Guidelines for Sustainable Business Practices serve as a basis for action.
-They are based on the UN Universal Declaration of Human Rights and the conventions of the International Labour Organization (ILO).
+In addition, the company-wide Guidelines for Sustainable Business Practices are applied.
+These guidelines are based on the UN Universal Declaration of Human Rights and the conventions of the International Labour Association (ILO).
 The guidelines say: “We respect the right of employees to form free, independent employee organisations and to conduct free negotiations regarding wages and employee rights.”

-Employee representatives, serving as elected representatives of works councils or supervisory boards, are involved in nearly all decisions taken by REWE Group.
+In its role as elected employee representatives or through representatives on the Supervisory Board, the Works Council plays a role in nearly all decisions taken by REWE Group.
 In observance of co-determination and other participation rights, employee committees are provided with information in a timely manner, their views on issues are heard and agreements are reached with them.
-REWE Group maintains a dynamic, close and trusting relationship with the works councils.
-Their representatives are members of a large number of company bodies, such as the IT and logistics committees.
+REWE Group maintains a dynamic, close and trusting relationship with the Works Councils.
+Their representatives are members of a large number of company bodies, including the IT and logistics committees.
 Company-related changes are jointly discussed at an early stage.